lino-framework/book/docs/about/what.rst

 Target users
 ============

+Primary target users of Lino applications are agencies and companies who need a customized database application "more than MS-Access for cheaper than SAP".

 Lino is designed to be used by professional developers who write and maintain a customized database application, either for internal use by themselves or their employer, or for internal use by their customer,